clementtrecourt/clementtrecourt/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on blockchain developement
-- 🌱 I’m currently learning solidity
+- 🌱 I’m currently learning react
 - 💬 Ask me about crypto
 - 📫 How to reach me: clement.trecourt@gmail.com
 - 😄 Pronouns: He/His